lionelvillard/llm-d-experiments/scale-zero-activator/README.md

 The second experiment deploys the models with BBR.

 ## Prerequisites

 Before running the experiments, ensure you have completed the prerequisites outlined in the [prereq directory](./prereq/README.md).

+Make sure to install the Scale to/from Zero Activator.

 You can run this experiment on a local Kubernetes cluster using [kind](https://kind.sigs.k8s.io/).